zbo14/fastify-nuxt-vercel/README.md

 You can deploy via the Vercel dashboard *or* install the [CLI](https://vercel.com/cli) and run `vercel --prod`.

+Make sure the code repository is linked to the Vercel project so pushes automatically trigger deploys.

 ## Environment Variables

 See `.env.example`.
 The actual values will be parsed from `.env` (gitignored).